Second Balkan War: Ottoman intervention

 The lack of resistance to the Romanian invasion convinced the Ottomans to invade the territories just ceded to Bulgaria.
 The main object of the invasion was the recovery of Edirne (Adrianople), which was held by Major General Vulko Velchev with a mere 4,000 troops.
 Most Bulgarian forces occupying East Thrace had been withdrawn to face the Serbo-Greek attack earlier in the year.
 On 12 July, Ottoman troops garrisoning Çatalca and Gelibolu reached the Enos–Midia line and on 20 July 1913 crossed the line and invaded Bulgaria.
 The entire Ottoman invasion force contained between 200,000 and 250,000 men under the command of Ahmed Izzet Pasha.
 The 1st Army was stationed at the eastern (Midia) end of the line.
 From east to west it was followed by the 2nd Army, 3rd Army and 4th Army, which was stationed at Gelibolu.

 In the face of the advancing Ottomans, the outnumbered Bulgarian forces retreated to the prewar border.
 Edirne was abandoned on 19 July, but, since the Ottomans did not occupy it immediately, the Bulgarians re-occupied it the next day (20 July).
 Since it was apparent that the Ottomans were not stopping, it was abandoned a second time on 21 July and occupied by the Ottomans on 23 July.
 Edirne had been conquered by Sultan Murad I in the 1360s and had served as the first European capital of the Empire before the capture of Constantinople in 1453.
 Minister of War Enver Pasha called himself the "Second Conqueror of Edirne," although the conquering forces had met no resistance on the way to Edirne.

 The Ottoman armies did not stop at the old border but crossed into Bulgarian territory.
 A cavalry unit advanced on Yambol and captured it on 25 July.
 The Ottoman invasion, more than the Romanian, incited panic among the peasantry, a number of whom fled to the mountains.
 Among the leadership, it was recognized as a complete reversal of fortune.
 In the words of historian Richard Hall, "[t]he battlefields of eastern Thrace, where so many Bulgarian soldiers had died to win the First Balkan War, were again under Ottoman control."
 Like the Romanians, the Ottomans suffered no combat casualties but lost 4,000 soldiers to cholera.
 Some 8000 Armenians fighting for the Ottomans were wounded.
 The sacrifice of these Armenians was praised greatly in Turkish papers.

 To help Bulgaria repulse the rapid Ottoman advance in Thrace, Russia threatened to attack the Ottoman Empire through the Caucasus and send its Black Sea Fleet to Constantinople; this caused Britain to intervene.

 The Bulgarian command began to transfer troops to Thrace and on 20 July, with increasing resistance, the Turkish advance was halted.

-According to the 1918 book Destruction of the Thracian Bulgarians in 1913, Ottoman forces perpetrated atrocities against the Bulgarians in Eastern Thrace during the invasion and aftermath.
+The 1918 book "Destruction of the Thracian Bulgarians in 1913" describes how Ottoman forces perpetrated ethnic cleansing and other atrocities against the Bulgarians in Eastern Thrace during the invasion and aftermath,which resulted in the mass migration of the Thraican Bulgarians to Bulgaria and largely the end of the Bulgarian ethnic minority in the region.